justinlittman/twarc-cloud/docs/administration.md

 To prevent multiple harvests being performed concurrently for a collection, a lock file (`lock.json`) is written to a collection's base directory during a harvest.
 Harvesters check to see if the lock file is present before beginning.

+If a harvest raises a `LockedException` this indicates that a harvest is currently in process or a previous harvest exited uncleanly.

+If a collection is locked because multiple harvests are attempting to run concurrently then adjust the schedule.

-If a harvest fails, it is possible that the lock file is not removed.
-To force it to be removed, you can delete `lock.json` or execute `tweet_harvester`'s `aws unlock` command.
+If a collection is locked because a previous harvest exited uncleanly, then force it be unlocked.
+To unlock, delete `lock.json` or execute `tweet_harvester`'s `aws unlock` command.
 For example:

         $ python3 tweet_harvester.py aws unlock twarc_cloud test_collection